pofigizm/PrepressTool/readme.md

 See how it works - http://pofigizm.github.io/PrepressTool

 It was written while learning JavaScript and AngularJs.
-A useful tool whish was made for fun. ;)
+A useful tool which was made for fun. ;)

 Can be continued...